Fri, May 9 to Sun, May 18

 Ride the rails through the Rockies’ highest, most glorious mountains

-Today, you’ll hop aboard a vintage Rocky Mountaineer train for a truly spectacular full-day ride to the untamed beauty of Kamloops.
+Today, hop aboard a vintage Rocky Mountaineer train for a spectacular full-day ride to the untamed beauty of Kamloops.
 Take in glacial lakes, towering mountain peaks and raging rivers from the comfort of your train car.
 The Rocky Mountaineer travels at “Kodak speed,” so be sure to have your camera ready!
-Enjoy an included lunch onboard today.
-After stopping for the night, choose from an array of optional entertainment provided through The Rocky Mountaineer, such as a musical dinner show, or turn in for the night at your hotel in Kamloops.
+Enjoy an included lunch on board today.

 Vancouver2 nights - hotel info